-The current wording in the Bleeding section contains a recommendation to check the distal pulse "if possible."
+The current wording in the bleeding section contains a recommendation to check the distal pulse "if possible."
 It would be more clear to specify that the only circumstance in which distal pulse check is not possible is that of traumatic amputation.

-11. Clarify that XSTAT, unlike other hemostatic dressings, should not be removed by combat medical personnel in the field after it has been applied, but more XSTAT may be added and/or a different hemostatic dressing applied over the XSTAT.
+11. Clarify that XStat, unlike other hemostatic dressings, should not be removed by combat medical personnel in the field after it has been applied, but more XStat may be added and/or a different hemostatic dressing applied over the XStat.

-The current guidelines recommend that if application a hemostatic dressing (e.g., Combat Gauze [Z-Medica; www.z-medica.com/healthcare], Celox Gauze [Medtrade

-Products; http://www.celoxmedical.com), or ChitoGauze [HemCon Medical Technologies Inc.; http://www.hemcon .com]) is ineffective at controlling the hemorrhage, the dressing may be removed, repacked, or additional dressings may be added.
-This is not the case with XSTAT (RevMedx).
-Once the compressed sponges have been injected into a wound cavity and have expanded, they may be difficult to remove and this should not be attempted before surgical exploration of the wound.
-If XSTAT has been injected and bleeding has not been controlled, more XSTAT can be injected into the wound cavity or a hemostatic dressing may be applied over the XSTAT.13
+The current guidelines recommend that if application a hemostatic dressing (Combat Gauze, Celox Gauze, or ChitoGauze) is ineffective at controlling the hemorrhage, that the dressing may be removed, repacked, or additional dressings may be added.
+This is not the case with XStat.
+Once the compressed sponges have been injected into a wound cavity and have expanded, they may be difficult to remove and this should not be attempted prior to surgical exploration of the wound.
+If XStat has been injected and bleeding has not been controlled, more XStat can be injected into the wound cavity or a hemostatic dressing may be applied over the XStat (Sims 2015).